aurorasmiles/WorldGuardDocs/source/permissions.rst

     worldguard.region.select.*,"Be able to use  ``/rg select``."
     worldguard.region.info.*,"Be able to use  ``/rg info`` and ``/rg flags``." worldguard.region.teleport.*,"Be able to use  ``/rg teleport``."
-    worldguard.region.addmember.*,"Be able to use  ``/rg addmember``."
+    worldguard.region.teleportcenter.*,"Be able to use ``/rg teleport -c`` when in spectator mode." worldguard.region.addmember.*,"Be able to use  ``/rg addmember``."
     worldguard.region.addowner.*,"Be able to use  ``/rg addowner``."
     worldguard.region.removemember.*,"Be able to use  ``/rg removemember``."
     worldguard.region.removeowner.*,"Be able to use  ``/rg removeowner``."
+    worldguard.region.locationoverride.*,"Bypasses the ``regions.location-flags-only-inside-regions`` config option."

 .. topic:: Example: Letting players look up information on only regions that they own